AmmarCodes/blog/src/posts/book-summary-steal-like-an-artist.md

 ## Personal takeaway

-This is the second book I read for Austin Kleon, I really like how Austin formats his books!
+This is the second book I read by Austin Kleon, I really like how Austin formats his books!

 It's being divided into small chunks that allow the reader to keep reading and even enter a flow state.

-On the opposite side when I see a big chapter in another book and I don't feel like reading for 30 min straight to grasp the whole chapter, I'll ignore reading and procrastinate on something else.
+On the opposite side, when I see a big chapter in another book and I don't feel like reading for 30 min straight to grasp the whole chapter, I'll ignore reading and procrastinate on something else.
 But with small chapters, I find it easy and rewarding to keep reading on!

 ## Choose What Goes Inside